My Firsts: Jane Weaver

 Mar 12, 2021

-Photography by Nic Chapman Web Exclusive
+Photography by Photography by Nic Chapman

 My Firsts is our email interview series where we ask musicians to tell us about their first life experiences, be it early childhood ones (first word, first concert, etc.) or their first tastes of being a musician (first band, first tour, etc.).
 For this My Firsts we talk to British singer/songwriter/guitarist Jane Weaver.